-The Properties are vacant land adjacent to and beneath portions of Centerpoint Parkway, a private road.
-Centerpoint Parkway traverses the southeast corner of the Property.
-A portion of the southern parcel previously was a portion of the Oaklawn Farms.
-The surrounding area is Centerpoint Business Campus Condo to the east, and vacant land to the west, north and south.
-Based on a review of historical sources, there was no known development of the Properties.
-The Properties were acquired by GM specifically for the construction of Centerpoint Parkway.
+The Property is vacant land partially used for the development of Centerpoint Parkway, a private road.
+The surrounding area is Centerpoint Business Campus Condo to the east, industrial land to the west, partially developed land to the north and mixed commercial/industrial to the south.
+Based on a review of historical sources, there was no known development of the Property.
+The land was acquired by GM specifically for the construction of Centerpoint Parkway.